swup/fragment-plugin/README.md

 ## How it works

-When a visit is determinded to be a fragment visit, the plugin will:
+When a visit is determined to be a fragment visit, the plugin will:

 - **update only** the contents of the elements defined in the rule's `fragments`
 - **not update** the default content [containers](https://swup.js.org/options/#containers) replaced on all other visits